rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 ## Retrospective

-I start the retrospective by putting myself into the right mindset: To get things going, I revisit noteworthy events that happened throughout the year by flicking through my calendar, making lists as I go on.
+I start the retrospective by putting myself into the right mindset: To get things going, I revisit noteworthy events that happened throughout the year by flicking through my calendar, making lists on the paper on my table as I go on.
 The purpose of this exercise is to focus myself on things that left a mark in my memory and to rediscover all the interactions and experiences I encountered this year:

 - **Places** I've been to - Any place that I consider important goes onto that list, be it countries I've traveled to, friends I frequently visited that year or clubs that I enjoyed going to.
 - **People** I've been with - Again, there's no exact indicator that someone should go on the list; people I spent a lot of time working with, people I hadn't seen in a long time or even people who bothered me throughout the year.